 Technology Partnership of Nagoya University, Inc. (NU Tech), is a 501(c)(3) non-profit organization founded in North Carolina by Nagoya University (NU) in 2007.
-NU Tech promotes technology transfer between NU and US companies primarily in the life sciences, facilitates research and researcher exchange and collaborations between NU and North Carolina universities, recruits US students who wish to study at NU, and services US alumni of NU.
-NU Tech is currently celebrating its 10th year as the face of NU in the USA.
+NU Tech promotes technology transfer between NU and US companies primarily in the life sciences, facilitates research collaborations between NU and US universities, recruits US students who study at NU, and serves US alumni of NU.

 NU Friends in the States

 Nagoya University Friends in the States (NU Friends) is a networking organization and provides alumni and other friends opportunities to fasten a lifelong networking.
 NU Friends also supports NU students and young researchers through fundraising activities.
 NU Tech serves NU Friends as its secretariat.